civboot/pearid/README.md

   <input class='pearid-signature'></input>
   <input type="button" onclick="pearFormButton('user-form')" value="Submit">
 </form>
 ```

 When first loaded, the extension will do nothing because the `id=pearid` element
 has `value=noid`.
 Clicking the `Get PearId` button will clear this field and
-cause the PearId extension to fill it with your Pear Id (your public key).
-The
+cause the PearId extension to ask if you'd like to fill it with your PearId
-server can then use this to identify you (look up your "username" that they have
+(your public key).
+The server can then use this to identify you (look up your
-stored) as well as verify the signatures generated.
+"username" that they have stored) as well as verify the signatures generated.

 On page load (and any changes to `pearid-value` elements), the page's
 `pearid-payload` value/s will updated and the `pearid-signature` value/s to the